AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/places.md

     }
     ```

-It is beyond the subject of this tutorial to explain details about the location manager implementation within iOS.
+It is beyond the subject of this lesson to explain details about the location manager implementation within iOS.

 ## Validate using your app